rsyncOSX/RsyncOSXdocs/content/post/ssh.md

 `-e  "ssh -i ~/.ssh_rsyncosx/rsyncosx -p NN"` where:

 - `-i` is the ssh keypath and identityfile
-- `-p` is the port number ssh communicates throug, default port 22
+- `-p` is the port number ssh communicates through, default port 22

-If global ssh parameters are set, it applies to all configurations.
+If global ssh parameters are set, it applies to **all configurations**.
 It is possible to set other ssh values on each task.

-## Enable user selected ssk keypath and identityfile
+## ssh keypath and identityfile

 There is a check and QA of ssh keypath and identityfile.
 When enabling user selected ssh keypath and identityfile please make sure it is in compliance with: